18F/18f.gsa.gov/_posts/2014-11-13-why-we-use-https-in-every-gov-website-we-make.md

 ---
 layout: post
-title: Why 18F uses HTTPS everywhere
+title: Why we use HTTPS for every .gov we make
 image:
-description: 18F uses HTTPS in every website we make, so that our users have a fast, secure, private connection.
+description: 18F uses HTTPS in every .gov website we make, so that our users have a fast, secure, private connection.

 authors:
  - eric